Best mattress 2024 – tested by our experts for a great night’s sleep

 Factor 1: Your sleep position

-Your usual sleeping position plays a big part in what type of mattress you'll find the most comfortable, so it's important to consider whether you're mainly a side, back, or front sleeper before you start mattress shopping.
+Before buying a mattress you need to work out if you are a side, back, or front sleeper.
 That's because the spine needs to be supported differently in each sleep position.

 As Calum Sharma, Head of Exercise Science at The Body Lab London, explains 'good spinal alignment during sleep is crucial for maintaining overall health and well-being.
 Proper alignment ensures that the spine maintains its natural curves – cervical (neck), thoracic (mid-back), and lumbar (lower back) – which helps to prevent strain on the muscles, ligaments, and joints'.